thoughtbot/administrate/docs/rails_api.md

+---
-## Rails API
+title: Rails API
+---

 Since Rails 5.0, we've been able to have API only applications.
 Yet, sometimes we still want to have an admin.

 To get this working, we recommend updating this config: